haroonwaves/ramifyjs/app/content/docs/guides/persistence.md

 ## Persistence

-By default, Ramify DB operates as an **in-memory** database.
-Data is lost when the page refreshes.
+Ramify DB is **in-memory by design**.
+Data exists only while your application is running.
+This is intentional—it keeps Ramify DB fast, lightweight, and environment-agnostic.

-For persistence, sync your store with **IndexedDB** using the event-based pattern below.
+However, you can add persistence by syncing Ramify DB with external storage using the built-in observer pattern.

-### Recommended Pattern: Event-Based Incremental Sync
+### Event-Based Incremental Sync (Ex: IndexedDB)

 Ramify DB emits events with the primary keys of changed documents, enabling efficient incremental sync to IndexedDB.